 Strong guidance starts here.

-With a diverse Board of Directors, CIES is guided by a talented group of members from the community.
+With a diverse Board of Directors, TIES is guided by a talented group of members from the community.

 TREASURER / SECRETARY

 Philip joined TIES in 2002 and became the Treasurer in 2007.
 A computer-design draftsperson, he graduated from the University of Calgary where he acquired a degree in Computer Science.
 He also attended SAIT where he gained knowledge of Engineering Graphics Technology.

 Gita Boyd has been a friend of TIES since its inception.
 Gita holds a BA in Sociology from Wilfred Laurier University in Waterloo, Ontario, and is a Registered Immigration Consultant.
 In Calgary, Gita has taught ESL classes and citizenship education classes, been involved in numerous non-profit organizations, and has contributed countless volunteer hours to make Canada a better place to live before setting up her immigration consulting office in January 1993.
 With her busy immigration practice, she still volunteers her time and expertise to non-profit and immigrant serving organizations.
 In 2002, Gita was awarded the Governor General Golden Jubilee medal, on the occasion of the 50th anniversary of the Queen, for her outstanding community service.
 Gita hopes to be of service to the Board in fulfilling its mandate.